 – A monthly goal usually varies between 20% and 40%.
 A trader with some experience and that can be disciplined, can earn 40%, or more, on a monthly basis.
 I have several students achieving these gains.
 And they all follow the rule of setting a goal.

-The primary goal of a trader should be to have consistent gains, and to achieve this goal, rules and discipline are important.
-Goals help to keep one disciplined and concentrated on the results, which helps us to have gains on a regular basis.
+The primary goal of a trader should be to have consistent gains and to achieve this goal, rules and discipline are important.
+Goals help to keep one disciplined and concentrated on the results, which helps us to have gained on a regular basis.

 Improve your gains: Profits up to 100% with IQ Option